nghiattran/Rules-of-thumb/OS/Modern-Operating-Systems.md

 1. Problem 1:
 	* At the moment that B links to the shared file, the i-node records the file’s owner as C
-	* If C then tries to remove the file it removes the file and clears the i-node.
+	* If C then tries to remove the file, it removes the file and clears the i-node.
 Hence B point to an invalid i-node
 	* If the i-node is later reassigned to another file, B’s link will point to the wrong file
 2. Problem 2: A solution for the previous problem is to have the system check the number of user for a file in i-node.
 If the number of user is = 0, just delete it.
 If it > 0, remove link for C but keep link for B. Still have a problem
 	* Since the file is created by C, C is the owner.